FREE AUS POST SHIPPING!!!

 Breathing with a full face snorkel mask

 A face snorkel covers your entire face so you can safely breathe through both your mouth and nose.
 Reef Masks designed so you can live in a more relaxed, comfortable, ordinary matter.
-It's so easy kids, and people with anxiety can hot the water and snorkel.
+It's so easy kids, and people with anxiety can hit the water and snorkel.
 A significant difference between full face mask's an old-style snorkel is the tube style.
 Unlike traditional snorkels that have a separate mouthpiece, the Reef Mask has a tube that connected to the top of the mask.
 This tube easily snaps down for easy storage and allows you actually to smile for photos underwater, oh and did we mention the go pro connection all our boxes have?
 Full face goggles are great but there are some people that shouldnt snorkel, learn more on our blog.

 Is Choking on Sea Water a Possibility

-Reef Mask full face snorkel mask's are designed to eliminate seawater getting into your tube, how you might ask?
+Reef Mask whole face snorkel mask's are designed to eliminate seawater getting into your tube, how you might ask?
 That's through an anti-leak seal surrounding the mask.
 In saying that we are not recommending trying to deep dive or stay underwater for long periods, but it will help your breathing enough to emerge from the water.
 Learn more about how long you can breathe underwater with a smart snorkel on our blog.

 How does water stop from entering?

 Why can't you deep dive with a full face mask?

 Why can't you deep dive with a full mask?
-Reef masks are designed to handle 1 meter of deep pressure from the ocean, and this is due to the volume of air in the full face mask being greater than traditional snorkels.
+Reef masks are designed to handle 1 meter of deep pressure from the ocean, and this is due to the volume of air in the whole face mask being greater than traditional snorkels.
 If you go one further, then one meter the pressure on the face mask will become intense and painfully.
-Another factor to consider is equalizing when you dive, and this cant be done in a full face snorkel as your unable to pinch your nose!
+Another factor to consider is equalizing when you dive, and this cant be done in full face goggles as your unable to pinch your nose!

 Can I use a full face snorkel if I have a beard?